jkk/formative/README.md

 ![form](https://github.com/jkk/formative/raw/master/doc/bootstrap-horizontal.png)

-Note: Formative does not include Bootstrap itself or any styling.
-You are responsible for providing CSS, images, etc.
+Note: Formative does not include any CSS or images.
+You are responsible for providing those yourself.

+Renderers are pluggable and can return any kind of format -- e.g., Hiccup or string.
+Formative comes with several built-in Hiccup renderers which you can set using the `:renderer` form specification key:

+* `:bootstrap-horizontal` (the default)
+* `:bootstrap-stacked`
+* `:table`
+* `:inline`

+Custom form renderers can be implemented using the `formative.render/render-form` multimethod.

 You can also render individual fields using `formative.core/render-field`.
 Unlike `render-form`, `render-field` _always_ returns Hiccup data. `render-field` takes a field specification and an optional value: